Marijuana Possession Charges In Houston

 I’m Houston criminal trial attorney Paul Morgan.
 I have a history of winning the tough drug crime cases and I will be honest with you about the potential for beating your charge or getting the case dismissed.
 I’ve remained dedicated to providing a high level of legal representation to my clients, regardless of the severity of the criminal charge.
 If you’re serious about fighting the government’s accusations, I’m here to help you.

 If you’re ready to schedule a meeting to review your case, get started immediately.
-Free initial case reviews are available to all prospective clients.
+Initial case reviews are available to all prospective clients.
 Call my office at 713-364-0209 or email me to get started.